How do I apply for financial aid?

 What if my parents refuse to give me their financial information?

-If you are classified as a dependent student (under 24 and not married or supporting a dependent), you are ineligible for financial aid without this information.
+If you are classified as a dependent student (under 24, not a veteran, and not married or supporting a dependent), you are ineligible for financial aid without this information.

 What happens after I file my FAFSA?

 In about two to four weeks, you will receive a Student Aid Report (SAR) from the Department of Education.
 Your report is also sent to each school that you listed in Section VI on the FAFSA.
-Review the SAR, make any necessary corrections, and return the correct copy to the Department of Education.
+Review the SAR, make any necessary corrections, and resubmit your FASFA to the Department of Education.
 If all the information is correct, do nothing.
 You will hear from the financial aid offices of the schools you listed.
 They will either ask for more information or notify you of the amount of financial aid you are eligible for.

 What is Rowan Cabarrus Community College’s Title IV school code?